What does Datarails do?

 So all the time you think you've saved with this new tool gets eaten up in learning how to use it.

+FP&A software should make your life easier.
 It should save you time, automate repetitive tasks, and eliminate the no-value-add work that burdens many finance teams.

-But how do you evaluate FP&A software?
+But how do you properly evaluate FP&A software?

-The world is your oyster.
-Build and maintain reports without the need for consultants.
+Technology should democratize FP&A processes, allowing you to build and maintain reports without the need for consultants.

 Unlike a tool that spotlights rigid reports with proprietary formulas and complex underlying logic, great FP&A software empowers and augments your existing and preferred workflows.